720kb/ndm/ISSUE_TEMPLATE.md

+## Issue Report
 <!--
-Fill the informations below if you are reporting a bug OR a malfunction OR a strange behavior OR a problem in general.
+Fill the informations below if you are reporting a bug OR a malfunction OR a strange behavior OR a problem in general, otherwise feel free to skip all this.

 Thank you!
 -->

-### REQUIRED
+#### REQUIRED
 OS:

 OS version: